5 minutes read

 If an asset is matrimonial it means it has been built up or acquired during a marriage.
 Both spouses on divorce usually have a strong claim to share equally in all matrimonial property.
 Typically, matrimonial assets include the family home, pensions and savings.

 If an asset is non-matrimonial it means that is has been brought into the marriage by one spouse only.
 For example, this could be wealth built up before the couple even met, it could be an inheritance or a bonus received after a couple have separated.
-Non-matrimonial is less likely to be shared equally and it is even possible to “ring-fence” or protect non-matrimonial assets for the benefit of the spouse who brought the asset into the marriage.
+Non-matrimonial assets are less likely to be shared equally and it is even possible to “ring-fence” or protect non-matrimonial assets for the benefit of the spouse who brought the asset into the marriage.
 Typically non-matrimonial assets include inheritances, family businesses and property that was bought before marriage or after separation.

 In certain circumstances, non-matrimonial property can change into matrimonial property because of how the property has been dealt with during the marriage.
 This is called “matrimonialisation”.
 A common example is where an inheritance received by one spouse is used to buy a family home or second home for the family to use and enjoy.